Shane-Bath/Movember_9-s_golf/README.md

 - Sponsor and footer

-  Sponsor image are greyed out until the user hover over the page, transition to the original colour of the image.
-If you click on the page it will bring you to the sponsors website in separate tab.
+  Sponsor's images are greyed out until the user hover over the page, transition to the original colour of the image.
+If you click on the page it will bring you to the sponsors's websites in a separate tab.
 The Footer page consists of Social media icons with hover effect which transition from a light grey to a dark grey.
 I used font awesome.

 ## Wireframes